ACR’s Heerasing on margins, rebuilding and competitionNovember 6 2019 by Andrew Tjaardstra

 InsuranceAsia News caught up with Bobby Heerasing, chief executive Asia Capital Re, at SIRC 2019 to discuss market trends and ACR’s priorities.

-InsuranceAsia News: What have Asia Capital Re’s priorities been over the last two years?
+InsuranceAsia News (IAN): What have Asia Capital Re’s priorities been over the last two years?

 People such as Soeren Soltysiak, chief underwriting officer, treaty; Nicolas Winter, head of property and engineering facultative; Michael Resnikoff, head of casualty and financial lines and Ronnie Tong, chief underwriting officer, facultative and specialty.